GoogleChrome/web.dev/src/site/content/en/learn/html/details/index.md

 A few things to note:

-If you don’t include a `<summary>`, the browser will create one for you: with a marker and the word "details".
+If you don't include a `<summary>`, the browser will create one for you: with a marker and the word "details".
 This summary is part of a shadow root, and therefore will not have author CSS summary styles applied.
 Unfortunately, Safari does not include the details in the [keyboard focus order](https://bugs.webkit.org/show_bug.cgi?id=249904).